Keep the family busy with these creative kids competitions!

 I regularly recommend www.toppsta.com as a fabulous place to win kids books, and you have a better chance of winning if you add reviews to your child’s account.
 Ask your children which books they’ve read recently – older kids will be fine to type up their own reviews, but for younger children you could ask them questions about the books and then type up the review yourself based on their answers.
 Help them expand their vocabulary and ask them to think of different adjectives – exciting, thrilling, fascinating, etc. – to describe the story and characters.
 Try asking Google or Alexa for synonyms!

 Find out more about kids book competitions in my blog post Competitions for bookworms.

 If you don’t mind giving them a phone or tablet, set the kids to work on some instant wins!
 My son Ryland loves playing ‘spin to win’ free instant wins online – check my list of instant wins for the latest comps!

-Every Wednesday and Sunday at 5pm First News host a quick five-question quiz on their FNQ app – winners earn points which can be exchanged for Amazon vouchers when you earn enough.
+Every Sunday at 5pm First News host a quick five-question quiz on their FNQ app – winners earn points which can be exchanged for Amazon vouchers when you earn enough.
 If you use my son’s referral code “rylando” to sign up, you and he will both earn an extra life to use in the quiz!